AaronTraas/Notes/Recipes/Chili Con Carne.md

 6. Add the meat back to the pressure cooker along with the tomatoes, tortilla chips, chipotle peppers, adobo sauce, tomato paste, chili powder, and ground cumin and stir to combine.
 7. Lock the lid in place and cook under high pressure for 25 minutes.
 8. Quick release steam, remove lid.
+9. Optionally shred meat with 2 forks.
-9. If adding beans, stir in canned beans.
+10. If adding beans, stir in canned beans.
 Turn pressure cooker to saute setting, and heat for 5-10 minutes.